Average monthly rent is $1,967

 Capitol Hill, Park Hill, Washington Park, and Cheesman Park are established neighborhoods near Denver Health.
 They offer a wide variety of housing options including apartments, townhomes, and single family homes.
 These neighborhoods host numerous corner stores, retail shops, and charming local restaurants.
 Cheesman Park and Washington Park include two of Denver’s largest parks with an abundant amount of activities and outdoor events throughout the year.

 Contrary to popular belief, Colorado offers so much more than skiing, snowboarding, and hiking.
 While these are popular favorites for many, there are a plethora of activities available in and around Denver.
-With Denver's popularity increased over the past few years, the population increase has been exponential.
+Over the past several years, the Mile High City has had a population boom since becoming a popular destination for people to relocate to.
 This has brought in a lot of new opportunities to the city and state as a whole.
 When not at the hospital or in their continuity clinic, our residents can be found exploring Denver and Colorado's cultural, arts, and microbrewery scene, such as:

 The opportunities are endless, and the 4+4 schedule offers residents the opportunity to explore Colorado on a regular basis.
 We encourage you to peruse 5280: Denver's Mile High Magazine for lots of information on culture, experiences, and life in Denver.